lovette/mysql-to-mongo/README.md

 just include them at the end of the command line after a `--`.
 Details of the import process are saved to the file `mongoimport.log`.

-## Table Joins
+## Data File Joins

-`my2mo-import` supports joining two tables using the `join` command.
+`my2mo-import` supports joining two table data files using the `join` command.
 Joined tables are listed in a `join.tables` file.
 This file lists the new table name, the two tables to join, and the fields to join on.
 Because `join` requires both data files to be sorted on the join field, you can specify which field the resulting data should be sorted by before importing